-It is an eerie feeling to walk along a stream which runs through a cave, especially as it takes some effort to reach that cave.
-Exploring Tunnel Creek, which is part of the oldest cave system in Western Australia, is well worth the effort, particularly as you traverse a Devonian Reef that is between 370 and 375 million years old.
+It is an eerie feeling to walk along a stream which runs through a cave in Tunnel Creek National Park.
+Especially as it takes some effort to reach that cave.
+Exploring Tunnel Creek, which is part of the oldest cave system in Western Australia, is well worth the effort.
+Particularly as you traverse a Devonian Reef that is between 370 and 375 million years old.

 Located about 30 kilometres from Windjana Gorge in the Kimberley region, the Tunnel Creek cave has been known to local Aboriginal people for tens of thousands of years.